robertorcosta/azure-docs.pt-br/articles/hdinsight/hadoop/apache-hadoop-use-hive-beeline.md

 ## <a id="file"></a>Executar um arquivo HiveQL

-Esta é uma continuação do exemplo anterior.
+This is a continuation from the prior example.
 Use as etapas a seguir para criar um arquivo e  executá-lo usando o Beeline.

 1. Use o comando a seguir para criar um novo arquivo chamado **query.hql**: